microsoft/debug-adapter-protocol/specification.md

   /**
    * An optional expression that controls how many hits of the breakpoint are
    * ignored.
-   * The backend is expected to interpret the expression as needed.
+   * The debug adapter is expected to interpret the expression as needed.
    * The attribute is only honored by a debug adapter if the capability
    * 'supportsHitConditionalBreakpoints' is true.
    */
   hitCondition?: string;

   /**
-   * If this attribute exists and is non-empty, the backend must not 'break'
+   * If this attribute exists and is non-empty, the debug adapter must not
-   * (stop)
+   * 'break' (stop)
    * but log the message instead.
 Expressions within {} are interpolated.
    * The attribute is only honored by a debug adapter if the capability
    * 'supportsLogPoints' is true.